inaciose/RZ-easyFPGA-A2.2/display7s4dac/README.md

-Muxed version that drives the four seven segments displays independently
+Muxed version that drives the four seven segments displays independently on a RZ-easyFPGA A2.2

 The inputs are: